sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

     select bedrooms, avg(lotsize) as avg_lotsize from fire_temp_table group by bedrooms

-Example 2: Using a CASE statement to check the condition against the column value and return a result
+Example 2: Using a CASE statement to check conditions against column value
 ==========

 ::